Tennessee Online Gambling

 Land-based casinos are not allowed in Tennessee, so residents have to travel to Tunica, Mississippi, the nearest casino town.
 It is located less than an hour drive from Memphis by car, and only about three hours from Nashville.
 Players can enjoy various games in the town's many casinos without breaking the law.

 Tennessee came to the lottery game in 2003 with a referendum which allowed for the creation of a state lottery.
-On the first day of the lottery, there ware more than 11$ million worth of tickets sold.
+On the first day of the lottery, there ware more than 11$ million worth of tickets s

 The Tennessee lottery has raised more than $ 3 billion in cash for state education plans since going live.
 Tickets aren't sold online at all and can be purchased in person only.